naidandemberel/PINE-A64-Fan-Control-Script/README.md

 <h1>Installation Guide:</h1>

 1. Clone the the repository into your local machine.
-2. Install this  by using the command:
+2. Install the fan controller by using the commands:

+Make the script executable:
 ````
-chmod +x
+chmod +x install.sh
 ````

+Run the script:
 ````
 ./install.sh
 ````